pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

         :class:`~cryptography.hazmat.backends.interfaces.HashBackend`
         provider.

-    :raises cryptography.exceptions.UnsupportedInterface: This is raised if the provided ``backend`` does not implement
+    :raises cryptography.exceptions.UnsupportedAlgorithm: This is raised if the provided ``backend`` does not implement
         :class:`~cryptography.hazmat.backends.interfaces.HashBackend`